aau-cns/mars_ros2/README.md

 ### ROS2 Wrapper

-- Ready to use ROS nodes for common setups (Position, Pose, and GNSS sensor with IMU)
+- Ready to use ROS nodes for common setups (currently Pose with IMU)
 - Predefined sensor update modules (Plug and Play)
-- Predefined RQT views
 - Docker test environment

 ### The MaRS Framework